robj0nes/vectorised-torch-bp/README.md

+# Forked Note: Vectorised Torch BP
+This a fork of the below repository, with a vectorised extension of (currently only) the Gaussian BP algorithm.

 # PyTorch Belief Propagation

 PyTorch implementation of Belief Propagation (BP) algorithms.
 This code accompanies the paper *Stein variational belief propagation for multi-robot coordination*.
 Please [cite us](#citation) if you use this code for your research.